Winterizing Your Tiny Home

 Skirting Is One of the Most Important Upgrades

-Because park models sit off the ground, cold air moving underneath the home is one of the biggest causes of frozen pipes and cold floors.
+Park models sit off the ground, and cold air moving underneath is one of the biggest causes of frozen pipes and cold floors.
+Installing skirting around the entire perimeter blocks wind, traps warmer air underneath, protects plumbing, and improves interior comfort.

-• Insulated vinyl skirting systems
+Insulated vinyl Purpose-built skirting systems designed for park models

-• Custom metal or wood skirting
+Custom metal or wood Higher-end, integrated with the home's exterior

 The tighter the skirting and the fewer gaps at ground level, the better the protection.